openglbook/openglbook.com/_includes/chapter-2-content.md

 don't understand everything while you're copying the code, **don't worry**, since we'll explore what happens in-depth in the next section.

-Since we’re in chapter two of the book, change the `WINDOW_TITLE_PREFIX` pre-processor definition to reflect Chapter 2.
+Since we're in chapter two of the book, change the `WINDOW_TITLE_PREFIX` pre-processor definition to reflect Chapter 2.

 Add the following global variable declarations underneath the line containing